 One reason for so few disabled physicians practicing can be attached to the expectation physicians to be examples of perfect health.
 The state of a physician’s health can be an indicator to patients that the care and instruction provided is authentic.
 In this case, the physician’s state is evidence of what should be expected when the advice is followed.
 This conclusion fails to acknowledge that physicians are human.
-They may get sick and be faced with health issues that require medical attention as often as their patients.
+In reality, physicians get sick and as often as their patients.

 The expectations of physicians to be in perfect health are simply not realistic nor is it beneficial for either party, the patient or the physicians.
-It has been reported that physicians, although granted sick days, rarely take them.
+Although granted sick days, physicians rarely take them.
 According to one article, this stems from expectations set during residency when perfect attendance was king and illness was synonymous with weakness.

-Encouraging and empowering the disabled community to pursue medicine and continue practicing when faced with challenges can move the professional from having depersonalized physicians to real and relatable caregivers.
-This is becoming increasingly important as many disabled individuals are struggling to find healthcare providers that can give them the attention they need.
+Empowering members of the disabled community to pursue medicine can lead to a physician population that is representational of patients.
+This will be increasingly important as many disabled individuals are struggling to find healthcare providers that can give them the attention they need.
 Disabled physicians may be able to provide useful insight and more personalized care.

 Are you an international medical student with a disability?
 AMO can help you find a clinical experience that fits your unique needs without sacrificing a quality educational experience.
 To explore the possibilities create an account today!